nomppy/nomppy.github.io/content/posts/msu.md

 ---
 title: MSU, February 13th
 description: On February 13th, 2023, Michigan State University was the target of a mass shooting.
-This is my reflection on the event as a student.
+These are my thoughts.
 category: blogs
 status: in-progress
 ---